named-data/NDN-CCL-API/interest.rst

 Interest.wireDecode Method
 --------------------------

-Decode the input using a particular wire format and update this Interest.
+Decode the input from wire format and update this Interest.

 :[C++]: